davinderrai/webpack-configs/05-plugins/03-DefinePlugin/README.md

 #DefinePlugin

 The `DefinePlugin` is used to replace variables in your source code with values that you define in the plugin.
-For example, if you use a `DEBUG` variable in your code to allow debugging, you can set `{DEBUG: false}` in the `DefinePlugin` and all instances of `DEBUG` in your code will be replaced by `false`.
-This is useful for production builds when used alongside the `UglifyJsPlugin` because this can create dead code which is then removed in the minimization process.
+For example, if you use a `DEBUG` variable in your code to allow debugging, you can set `{DEBUG: true}` in your development configuration and `{DEBUG: false}` in your production configuration for the `DefinePlugin` and all instances of `DEBUG` in your code will be replaced with the value you provide.
+Used alongside the `UglifyJsPlugin`, the `DefinePlugin` can create dead code which the `UglifyJsPlugin` will remove.

 Note: This only works for **free** variables.
 If you define the variable within a module, it will not be re-assigned your provided value.